 If you are unsure of any mole on your body, give us a call to set up an appointment.
 Sometimes, it is difficult to know whether a mole is cancerous or not.
 We will take a look at your moles and do a biopsy if necessary.
 Our goal is to remove your mole safely and aesthetically.

-If you want your mole removed for either cosmetic reasons or for concerns of a malignancy, Dr. Z is happy to help you.
+If you want a Mole Removal for either cosmetic reasons or for concerns of a malignancy, Dr. Z is happy to help you.
 If you feel you may have a cancerous mole or simply unsure, do not hesitate to make an appointment with Dr. Zuriarrain as soon as possible.

 During your consultation, he will examine the mole very thoroughly and make a recommendation.
 He may take a tissue sample to determine whether to remove it or if the tissue is normal.
 Dr Z may also send a sample to a lab for a biopsy to check it for cancer.